 Portal fantasy has gained huge popularity in the 21st century thanks to isekai manga and anime and to LitRPG stories, but the idea of people from our own Earth being swept away to fantasy lands far predates those trends and even intersects with the early history of Dungeons & Dragons (1974).

 The beginnings of the subgenre lie in classics such as Alice’s Adventures in Wonderland (1865) and A Connecticut Yankee in King Arthur’s Court (1889).
 Because fantasy was largely considered children’s literature at the time, portal stories prospered in some of the twentieth century’s most influential YA books, among them The Wonderful Wizard of Oz (1900), Peter Pan (1904), The Lion, The Witch and the Wardrobe (1950), and their successors.
-Pulp and sword-and-sorcery authors such as Edgar Rice Burroughs, Robert E. Howard, L. Sprague de Camp, and Fletcher Pratt flirted with the idea too, often skinning their portals as time travel, psychic projection, or even symbolic logic.
+Pulp and sword-and-sorcery authors such as Edgar Rice Burroughs, Robert E. Howard, L. Sprague de Camp, Fletcher Pratt, and H.P.
+Lovecraft flirted with the idea too, skinning their portals as time travel, psychic projection, symbolic logic, and travel to Dreamlands.
 When fantasy exploded in the 1970s, The Chronicles of Thomas Covenant (1977-1979) adapted the portal-fantasy trope for adult audiences, an idea repeated in the comedic Magic Kingdom for Sale (1986) and a few others.
 But after that, it largely faded away—except for a short-lived extension in the first stories of the newfound roleplaying genre.

 The earliest D&D gamers obviously played with the merging of real-world and fantasy realms.
 Dave Arneson’s Blackmoor campaign featured any number of characters who were closely related to the players playing them, including Mike Carr’s Bishop Carr, David Fant’s Bishop Fant, Richard Snider’s Brother Richard the Flying Monk, and many others.
 The idea faded by the time D&D was published, but it’d quickly return in the earliest media derived from the game.